 It is recommend to have a vent length as short as possible.
-Input rate of the water heater decreases if there is restriction (pressure drop) in the venting system.
-The following table shows approximate input rate reduction.
+Input rate at high altitude naturally is derated.
+In addition to that, input rate of the water heater decreases more if there is restriction (pressure drop) in the venting system.
+Refer to input rate reduction table due to vent length on page 24.
 Actual input rate reduction may be different at each installation.